remix-run/react-router/docs/how-to/file-uploads.md

 Handle file uploads in your React Router applications.
 This guide uses some packages from the [Remix The Web][remix-the-web] project to make file uploads easier.

-_Thank you to David Adams for [writing an original guide](https://programmingarehard.com/2024/09/06/remix-file-uploads-updated.html/) which this doc is based on.
+_Thank you to David Adams for [writing an original guide](https://programmingarehard.com/2024/09/06/remix-file-uploads-updated.html/) on which this doc is based.
 You can refer to it for even more examples._

 ## Basic File Upload

-👉 **Setup some routes**
+### 1. Setup some routes

 You can setup your routes however you like.
 This example uses the following structure: